jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 public_dns = devops-sg-ASG-EALB-123456.ap-southeast-1.elb.amazonaws.com
 ```

-**Take Note of the public_dns** of the application load balancer (Output) which is devops-sg-ASG-EALB-123456.ap-southeast-1.elb.amazonaws.com for my example.
-You will need it to access it to the sample application.
+**Take Note of the public_dns** of the application load balancer (Output) which is devops-sg-ASG-EALB-123456.ap-southeast-1.elb.amazonaws.com in my example.
+You will need it to access the sample web application.

 By now, the following resources have been created by Terraform.